 Puerto Rico’s energy regulatory commission has required the territory’s electric utility to provide modeling transparency since 2015, under Regulation 8594.
 Both the regulation and a proposed amended version state in part that the utility must either provide “the software and licensure necessary for the Commission, or its consultants, to independently run any analysis” that the utility relied upon, or “provide the Commission reasonable access to the computer model at the Commission’s offices or at another mutually agreeable location.”
 Yet in 2016 the commission reported that the utility “did not comply” with that requirement.

-In Minnesota, the Department of Commerce has a license for Strategist, and uses the model “in evaluating most utility resource planning and selection filings, but not necessarily for evaluating resource selection for all utilities who do not themselves use a similar model,” said Janet González, manager for regulatory analysis for the Minnesota Public Utilities Commission (PUC), in an email.
+In Minnesota, the Department of Commerce has a license for Strategist, and uses the model “in evaluating most utility resource planning and selection filings, but not necessarily for evaluating resource selection for all utilities who do not themselves use a similar model,” said Janet González, manager for regulatory analysis for the Minnesota Public Utilities Commission, in an email.
 Those analyses “are an important part of the record in PUC resource selection proceedings,” she added.

-Putting recommendations into practice
+From recommendations to practice

 To put Ms. Sommer’s recommendations into practice, it may be most economical for a state public utilities commission to occasionally hire expert consultants to review and re-run a utility’s resource modeling, given that most states may review each utility’s modeling only every 2-3 years, when the utility submits a new resource plan.
-On the other hand, regulatory commissioners may be more inclined to trust their own staff regarding questions where a hundred million dollars may be at stake.
+On the other hand, regulatory commissioners may be more inclined to trust their own staff regarding questions where $100 million dollars may be at stake.
 On balance, a hybrid approach may be best, where consultants or intervenors do the modeling work, and savvy commission staff help educate commissioners about the resulting findings, as well as the overall process of utility resource modeling.

 As for the time required to learn a utility model, Ms. Sommer said “If one has a technical/modeling background, a single regulatory case involving the model, and for which you have access to the inputs/outputs and manual, would give a very good understanding of the model’s capabilities.”